HiLab-git/PyMIC/docs/source/usage.ssl.rst

 :mod:`pymic_ssl` is the command for using built-in semi-supervised methods for training.
-Similarly to :mod:`pymic_run`, it should be followed by two parameters, specifying the stage and configuration files.
+Similarly to :mod:`pymic_run`, it should be followed by two parameters, specifying the stage and configuration file, respectively.
 The training and testing commands are:

 .. code-block:: bash